November 26, 2024 - 3 min read

 Hashtags

-Hashtags are extemely important on Mastodon because they can also be followed.
+Hashtags are extremely important on Mastodon because they can also be followed.
 Following a hashtag is like casting a net to look for posts from accounts you may be interested in.
 These posts will then be integrated into your home timeline.

 Finding hashtags

+On the explore tab, you can view trending hashtags that your instance knows about.
 The website Feditags monitors the current tags being used across the fediverse and is a great resource for finding new tags to follow.

-Posting with hashtags
+Posting with Hashtags

 You should also post with hashtags to return the favour and help people find you.
 If you put hashtags at the end of your post, they won't show up in full size or disrupt the flow of your post.